dancor/melang/README.md

       most common (e.g. they have only di4 for 地).
 - Wikipedia
   - Source of: Sentences
+  - Looked for in: ~/data/wiki/{2-letter-lang-code}/articles.xml.bz2
   - Note:
     - Wiki Markup might be tricky to process?
 Maybe not if just stripping things out to find sentences.
 - Wiktionary
   - Source of: Definitions, Parts-of-speech, Pronunciations, Senteces, Words
+  - Looked for in: ~/data/wikt/{2-letter-lang-code}/articles.xml.bz2
   - Note:
     - Unconstrained format less consistent than it could be;
       entries somewhat hard to machine-process.